virtualmason/soar-above/user-stories.md

 **Each page must follow design and layout from mock-up images

+As a user, I want a nav bar in order to help me navigate the site.

+  - Must be positioned at top of window

+  - Must have logo, followed by name of site on left side

+  - Must have links to other pages on the right side

 As a user, I want a home page that acts as a jumping point to other pages, and displays basic information about the site in order to easily navigate the page.

   - The hero page is divided into two parts.